-Yhonnie Scarce’s and Edition Offices’ project In Absence is an architectural installation that invites audiences to better understand the fallacy of the premise of Terra Nullius, which declared Australia as an emptiness awaiting ownership, by revealing and celebrating long histories of Indigenous construction, design, industry and agriculture, including the permanent villages and dwellings of many Indigenous communities
+In Absence is an architectural installation that invites audiences to better understand the fallacy of the premise of Terra Nullius, which declared Australia as an emptiness awaiting ownership, by revealing and celebrating over 3000 generations of Indigenous design, industry and agriculture.

-The NGV Architecture Commission is supported by RMIT University, Macquarie, and The Hugh D.T.
+The NGV Architecture Commission is supported by RMIT University, Macquarie Group, Tasmania Timber and The Hugh D.T.
 Williamson Foundation, and the competition process is managed by Citylab.

 The NGV Architecture Commission is a component of the State Government’s annual Victorian Design Program.